-Konark Dance Festival is a grand three to five-day affair that is organised every year in the backdrop of the magnificent Sun temple in Konark, Odisha.
-It is among the biggest dance festivals that are organised in the state of Odisha.
+Konark Dance Festival is a grand three to five-day affair that is organized every year in the backdrop of the magnificent Sun temple in Konark, Odisha.
+It is among the biggest dance festivals that are organized in the state of Odisha.
 Many famous names in the music and dance industry of India take part in this do and perform live.

 The state takes pride in the celebration of this magnum fiesta.
 Along with cultural programs, the festival is also known to celebrate the different regional dance forms from every corner of India.

 It is the perfect place for tourists who wish to explore the cultural side of the country.
 The dance festival takes place in the amphitheater of Konark Temple and, thus, being a part of it is really gratifying.

 Talking about Konark Temple, it is a beautiful and very famous historical tourist site that has a larger-than-life architecture.
 It is also declared a world heritage site and thus is accumulated by numerous visitors every year.

 Konark Dance Festival is a major highlight of this temple, dedicated to the Sun God.
 If you are up for a trip that includes both entertainment and panoramic views then this temple on the banks of the Bay of Bengal is your go-to place in Odisha.

 Konark Dance Festival was founded by Padamashree Guru Gangadhar Pradhan in the 20th century, with the aim of identifying and working on the progress of different Indian classical dance forms, which are part of the integral heritage of India.